katriellucas/lecarde-2/README.md

 ## Changelog

+ #### Update [1.1.0] - 2023/6/29 ####

+`ADDED` - Unique area name picture of Boss Rush.
+(Aceearly1993)
+`ADDED` - Unique Simplified Chinese and Japanese variant of monster chart texts.
+(Aceearly1993)
+`ADDED` - Unique Simplified Chinese and Japanese variant of "do not use (KEYS) as function keys" texts.
+(Aceearly1993)
+`ADDED` - Unique Simplified Chinese variant of boss lifebar name.
+(Aceearly1993)
+`ADDED` - Fade out effect when you either completed a boss rush character selection or exit from Boss Rush character selection screen.
+(Aceearly1993)
+`ADDED` - Notes in readme regarding antivirus stuff.
+(Aceearly1993)
+`ADDED` - More properties info for the game in order to reduce the chance of being targeted as malware by antivirus programs.
+(Aceearly1993)
+`FIXED` - Tile Layering mistakes in Boss Rush area.
+(Aceearly1993)
+`FIXED` - Graphic error in a map chip in La Tourvelle area.
+(Aceearly1993)
+`FIXED` - Managed to find and fix more tile errors throughout the game.
+(Aceearly1993)
+`FIXED` - More object icons in frame editor for visibility.
+(Aceearly1993)
+`FIXED` - Contol Bugfixes.
+(DragonX24)
+`CHANGED` - Title screen mist is a bit closer to original.
+(Aceearly1993)
+`CHANGED` - Slightly tweaked the format of monster chart section in event editor for better visibility if any future translator want to proceed the localization imporovement task.
+(Aceearly1993)
+`CHANGED` - When you exit from Boss Rush character selection screen, the game will go back to main title screen instead of reset.
+(Aceearly1993)

 #### [1.0.1] - 2023/6/8 ####

 `FIXED` - A bug where the control config object is receiving valid input from main title screen.
 (Katriel & Aceearly1993)